How I Painted My Rental Accent Wall: Complete Guide + Mistakes to Avoid

 Avoiding Common Mistakes

-We all stumble sometimes, it’s part of the process.
+We all stumble sometimes; it’s part of the process.
 But hey, let’s take a look at some common mistakes people often make when painting their walls, so you can avoid needless frustration:

 - Rushing the prep work: Don’t forget that patience is a virtue, even when it comes to painting.
 Properly cleaning, sanding, and priming the walls beforehand makes all the difference.
 It might seem annoying, but it’s worth it, trust me.